pelmered/WooCommerce-Better-Product-Thumbnail-Navigation/README.md

 Replace fullsize image when thumbnail on single product page in WooCommerce is clicked.

-This is dependant on CSS selectors to work and my not work with any theme.
-It is tested and works with the standard templates from WooCommerce and a few of the themes from WooThemes(Wootique).
+This is dependant on CSS selectors to work and may not work with any theme.
+It is tested and works with the standard templates from WooCommerce and a few of the themes from WooThemes(Wootique for example).

 Place woocommerce-thumbnail-hack.php in your plugins dir.
 Activate plugin!